Why Is Ronda Worth the Drive From Sabinillas?

 After a day of mountain air, Moorish history, and Andalusian wine, the drive back down to the coast is like coming home.
 The temperature rises, the landscape shifts from mountains to Mediterranean, and the sea appears on the horizon.

 Our beachfront apartment makes this day trip effortless.
 Wake up to the sea, drive to Ronda, explore all day, and be back in time for a sunset swim and tapas on the promenade.
 That is a very good day.
-If you'd like help planning your day trip — or arranging transport instead of driving — check out our extras page for guided Ronda options.
+If you'd like help planning your day trip — or recommendations for guided tours with transport — just ask; we know which operators are worth your money.

 For more on visiting white villages near Sabinillas, read our guide to the pueblos blancos of Andalucía.
 And if you're exploring the wider region, don't miss our complete guide to Sabinillas to understand the area better, or plan your coastal stay with a visit to nearby Gibraltar.